giomatfois62/rofi-desktop/README.md

 - Search Computer (rofi-search.sh, search files in home directory using find or fd if available)
   - All Files
   - Recent Files
+  - File Contents (search file contents with grep or ripgrep if available)
   - Bookmarks (rofi-firefox.sh, search bookmarks from firefox default profile)
   - Books
   - Desktop